ec-europa/europa-component-library/docs/Migrating-v4.md

 #### Description list

-- Lists with links, regardless of the type, always expect the `ecl-link--standalone` class to prevent the underlining.
+- Lists with links, in most cases, expect the `ecl-link--standalone` class to prevent the underlining.
+The only exception is the taxonomy list.
 - Items definition can now contain an array of `tag`
+- Markup has been updated to put links and taxonomies in dedicated `<ul>` lists

 ### Menu